du-toit/bende/README.md

 ## Notes

 * Both variants of `Option<_>` (Some and None) are supported by the decoder, **but** the encoder only supports `Some`.
+* Keys in a key-value object must be strings, otherwise an error is returned.
 * If you run into trouble encoding/decoding raw bytes, eg: `&[u8]` or `Vec<u8>` then use [this crate](https://crates.io/crates/serde_bytes).
 * The codebase is small (~1000 lines), easily digestible and filled with comments.
 If you're a first timer, you'll have a jolly time making your first contribution.